 - How to start an LLC in Washington

 - How to start an LLC in West Virginia

 - How to start an LLC in Wisconsin

 - How to start an LLC in Wyoming

 Move forward with your new business

 DISCLAIMER: These guides are for informational purposes only and do not constitute professional legal or tax advice.
-Please consult independent legal advice and your own tax advisors for information specific to your country and circumstances.
+Please consult independent legal advice and your own tax advisers for information specific to your country and circumstances.
 Shopify is not liable to you in any way for your use or reliance on these guides.

-Sole proprietorship vs LLC FAQ
+Sole proprietorship vs. LLC FAQ

 What is the biggest difference between a sole proprietorship and LLC?